-Cheapest fixed energy tariff after summer 2026 (UK guide)
+Cheapest fixed energy tariff for summer 2026 (UK guide)

-Find the cheapest fixed tariff for your home after summer 2026 by comparing the full market.
-We explain what “cheapest” really means (unit rate, standing charge, fees), who a fix suits, and how to lock in a deal confidently.
+With the Ofgem price cap rose to £1,862 a year from 1 July 2026 (+13%), a well-chosen fixed tariff is one of the few ways to shield yourself from the increase.
+We explain what “cheapest” really means (unit rate, standing charge, fees), who a fix suits in mid-2026, and how to lock in a deal confidently before the rise.

 - Whole-of-market comparisons for electricity, gas or dual fuel (where available)